hickmanw/jupyterhub/docs/source/reference/technical-overview.md

 system your organization has.

-Next, **[spawners](./spawners.md)** control how JupyterHub starts the individual notebook server for each user.
-The default spawner will start a notebook server on the same machine running under their system username.
+Next, **[spawners](./spawners.md)** control how JupyterHub starts the single-user server for each user.
+The default spawner will start a single-user server on the same machine running under their system username.
 The other main option is to start each server in a separate container, often using Docker.